|

 You might have read the blog post on Pinfest 2022 with a little confusion.
 I talked about bringing a Super Mario Bros (Gottlieb, 1992) machine to Pinfest.
 But I have never mentioned owning a Super Mario Bros machine before, and there certainly hasn't been any restoration blog posts about the machine.
 What gives?
 I had actually purchased this machine a couple of years ago from a young couple who also lived in Sydney.
 They had bought the machine over a decade ago and it had been sitting in the basement of their house for some time, rarely played because it had various issues.
 They offered it to me for a reasonable price and as I was looking to get more experience repairing Gottlieb machines, I was keen to take them up on their offer!
 Below are a few images of the game as provided by the seller.

+This post features my first electromechanical (EM) machine!
+Wow.
+I never thought I'd ever own an EM game, let alone restore one, but here we are.
+I came across this game a couple of years ago when the old owner offered it to me for sale for a very good price.
+I couldn't resist, and drove out to Northbridge in Sydney to collect it.
+The owner lived in a beautiful harbourside mansion, and the Eye of the Tiger (Gottlieb, 1978) was mainly played by him and his son.
+The story is that this game was originally purchased at a Luna Park auction in 1980 and had sat in this owner's home since that time.
 Up until this point I had spent almost all of my time restoring Bally and Williams games.
 I was comfortable enough with doing plenty of repairs on those machines, but I was keen to get some more experience working on a game from a different manufacturer.
 Enter Tee'd Off (Gottlieb, 1993).
 Gottlieb was one of the major manufacturers during the 1990s so I figured that this machine would be a good point of reference for future Gottlieb DMD game restorations.
 It would also be interesting to study the differences between how Gottlieb had done things and what I had become so accustomed to over the last several years.
 However, the greatest challenge with this Tee'd Off was definitely going to be the playfield repair work.
 There was a lot of wear on this playfield which had worn the playfield artwork away to the point that the playfield wood was showing.
 So, this was a good opportunity for Fiona to put her painting skills to use as well. |

-Here you will find logs of our pinball and arcade machine restorations, repairs, discussion about general pinball and arcade topics, as well as recounts of our random pinball adventures.
+✍️ BlogHere you will find logs of our pinball and arcade machine restorations, repairs, discussion about general pinball and arcade topics, as well as recounts of our random pinball adventures.
+All entries on this blog are written by Alexander Visotin, unless otherwise indicated.
+Check back regularly for updates!
+Blog UpdatesArchives

 Categories